-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Nutritional Consultation HCBS Taxonomy: Category 1: Sub-Category 1: 11 Other Health and Therapeutic Services 11040 nutrition consultation Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: Nutritional Consultation provides assistance to participants with an identified food allergy, food sensitivity, or a serious nutritional deficiency, which can include inadequate food and overeating.
+Nutritional Consultation provides assistance to participants with an identified food allergy, food sensitivity, or a serious nutritional deficiency, which can include inadequate food and overeating.
 Nutritional Consultation assists the participant and/or their families and caregivers in developing a diet and planning meals that meet the participant's nutritional needs while avoiding any problem foods that have been identified by a physician.
-Services are rendered according to a plan for nutritional consultation services based on an assessment of the participant's nutritional needs.
-Direct Nutritional Consultation services may be provided using remote technology in accordance with ODP policy.
+Telephone consultation is allowable a) if the driving distance between the provider and the participant is greater than 30 miles; b) if telephone consultation is provided according to a plan for nutritional consultation services based on an in-person assessment of the participant's nutritional needs; and c) if telephone consultation is indicated in the participant's ISP.
 If the participant receives Behavioral Specialist Services, the services delivered must be consistent with the participant's behavioral support plan and crisis intervention plan.
 This service does not include the purchase of food.

 Travel time may not be billed by the provider as a discrete unit of this service.

 This service may be delivered in Pennsylvania and in states contiguous to Pennsylvania.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Participant-directed as specified in Appendix E Provider managed

+Specify whether the service may be provided by (check each that applies):

 Provider Category Provider Type Title

+Agency Dietician-Nutritionist Agency

 Individual Dietician-Nutritionist

-Agency Dietician-Nutritionist Agency

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Nutritional Consultation

-Provider Category: Individual Provider Type:

-Dietician-Nutritionist
+Dietician-Nutritionist Agency

-Provider Qualifications License (specify):

 Title 49 PA Code Chapter 21, subchapter G

-Certificate (specify):

-Other Standard (specify):